 What is an Aperol Sour (and What’s Aperol)?

-Like any sour, an Aperol sour consists of spirit, sour, and sweet.
-But for this cocktail, we use Aperol, a Italian red bitter less aggressive than Campari as the main base.
-Aperol is an orange-red bitter Italian apertif with flavors from oranges, rhubarb, cinchona and gentian.
+Aperol is an orange-red bitter Italian aperitif with flavors from oranges, rhubarb, cinchona, and gentian.
 It’s a type of fortified wine with secret ingredients they won’t fully divulge, but it’s popular in summer drinks, especially the Aperol Spritz, topped with soda and prosecco.

 Because of the bright citrus notes in the Aperol, rather than adding vodka or whiskey, I wanted to play with the often floral and herbal taste of gin instead.
 Gin is often infused with both floral and citrus flavors, either through infusion or with a botanical basket placed atop the column still, it worked well, but I still wanted to increase the floral notes.